united-security-providers/usp-core-waap/src/docs/large-payloads.md

 Core WAAP applies payload limits at three distinct levels.
 They are complementary and serve different purposes, so it is important to understand which one applies to a given situation and how they interact:

-1. **Envoy connection buffer limit** *(applies to requests and responses)*: the outermost limit.
+1. **Core WAAP proxy connection buffer limit** *(applies to requests and responses)*: the outermost limit.
 It is configured through `spec.operation.bufferLimitBytes` and is rendered as Envoy's [`perConnectionBufferLimitBytes`](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/listener/v3/listener.proto) on the listener.
-This is a *soft limit* (a high-watermark) on the size of the connection's read and write buffers, used by Envoy for flow control and backpressure; it is **not** in itself a hard request-size limit.
-For payloads that stream straight through, exceeding it merely applies backpressure (Envoy pauses reading until the buffer drains).
+This is a *soft limit* (a high-watermark) on the size of the connection's read and write buffers, used for flow control and backpressure; it is **not** in itself a hard request-size limit.
+For payloads that stream straight through, exceeding it merely applies backpressure (Core WAAP proxy pauses reading until the buffer drains).
 It becomes a hard ceiling only for filters that must buffer the *full* body before they can act, such as the WAF body inspection or OpenAPI request body validation: a buffered **request** body that exceeds the limit is rejected with a 413 (Payload Too Large), and a buffered **response** body that exceeds it fails with a 500 (Internal Server Error).
 The default is 1 MiB.
 Because every buffering filter is bounded by this limit, it effectively bounds the two levels below it: the WAF can never scan more of a body than fits within this buffer.
 It is described in [`CoreWaapService.spec.operation.bufferLimitBytes`](#corewaapservicespecoperationbufferlimitbytes) below.

 2. **WAF (Coraza) body scanning limits** *(applies to requests and responses)*: these settings govern *how much* of a payload the Coraza WAF parses and scans for threats.
 They are configured through `spec.coraza.requestBodyLimitKb` / `spec.coraza.responseBodyLimitKb` (default 128 KB resp.
 256 KB) and the corresponding `spec.coraza.requestBodyLimitAction` / `spec.coraza.responseBodyLimitAction`, which decide whether bytes beyond the limit are let through unscanned (`ProcessPartial`) or cause the payload to be rejected (`Reject`).
-These limits operate *within* the Envoy connection buffer limit and therefore cannot exceed it effectively.
+These limits operate *within* the Core WAAP proxy connection buffer limit and therefore cannot exceed it effectively.
 They are described in [Level 2: WAF body scanning limits](#level-2-waf-body-scanning-limits) below.

 3. **Route-level request size enforcement** *(applies to requests only)*: a hard, per-route cap on the request body size, configured through `spec.routes[].sizeEnforcement`.
 It enforces a maximum request body size with a configurable HTTP status code and a `DETECT` or `REJECT` behaviour, and is independent of whether the WAF is enabled on the route.
 Crucially, it can enforce the limit by *streaming* (counting bytes as they pass) without buffering the body, so, unlike the two levels above, it does not incur the per-connection memory cost.
 It is described in [Level 3: Route-level request size enforcement](#level-3-route-level-request-size-enforcement) below.